 San Antonio Branch

-Blake Hastings has served as vice president in charge of the San Antonio Branch of the Federal Reserve Bank of Dallas since January 2007.
-He is responsible for the Bank’s activities in the Central and South Texas region, which includes working closely with the branch’s board of directors and providing leadership and oversight for the operating and administrative functions at the San Antonio office, with particular emphasis on its outreach activities to banks, businesses and community-based organizations.
+Blake Hastings is senior vice president of the San Antonio Branch of the Federal Reserve Bank of Dallas.
+He has oversight responsibilities over the San Antonio and El Paso branch offices, which cover the Central and South Texas region, as well as West Texas and southern New Mexico.
+In this capacity, Blake is responsible for all Dallas Fed’s activities within these regions.
+This includes providing leadership and oversight of the operating and administrative functions with particular emphasis on its outreach activities to banks, businesses and community-based organizations.

-Mr. Hastings holds a master's degree in international business and a bachelor's degree in international economics from George Washington University, Washington, D.C.
-He is fluent in Mandarin, German and Spanish.
+Hastings holds a master’s degree in international business and a bachelor degree in international economics from George Washington University, Washington, D.C.

 Branch EconomistKeith R. Phillips

 Keith Phillips joined the Federal Reserve Bank of Dallas in January 1984.
 His areas of concentration include regional economics and economic forecasting.
-Phillips developed business-cycle indexes for Texas and its major metro areas, which he uses to analyze business conditions in those regions.
-He is a contributing member of the Western Blue Chip Economic Forecasting Group, where he has been the most accurate Texas forecaster for eight out of the past thirteen years.
-His research and analysis have been covered in media such as CNN, The News Hour with Jim Lehrer, USA Today, Business Week, The Wall Street Journal, The New York Times, MSNBC and in media throughout Texas.
+Phillips has published numerous articles on economic topics in Dallas Fed publications and academic journals.
+Research Papers in Economics, which tracks publications in economics, ranks Phillips in the top five percent of economists across the world in terms of the number of distinct publications.
+He is a contributing member of the Western Blue Chip Economic Forecasting Group, where he has been the most accurate out of eight Texas forecasters for nine out of the past sixteen years.

-In August 1996, Phillips was transferred to the San Antonio branch in an effort to improve the regional economic coverage of the Dallas office and to better serve the needs of the South Texas community.
-He teaches courses in econometrics and forecasting at Trinity, Incarnate Word and St. Mary’s universities.
-He also teaches courses in managerial economics in the executive MBA program at UTSA.
-He obtained his Ph.D. in economics from Southern Methodist University and holds a B.A. and M.A. in economics and a bachelor of journalism degree in news/editorial from the University of Missouri at Columbia.
+In August, 1996, Phillips was transferred to the San Antonio Branch in an effort to improve the regional economic coverage of the Dallas office and to better serve the needs of the South Texas community.
+Phillips teaches courses in managerial economics and quantitative analysis in the Executive MBA program at UTSA.
+He obtained his PhD in economics from Southern Methodist University and holds a BA and MA in economics and a bachelor of journalism degree in news/editorial from the University of Missouri at Columbia.